-Currently based in Auckland but with strong connections in the South Island and regular roving visits to Australia, Studio Home strives to produce fresh content that will keep new and existing readers happy, satisfied and inspired!
+Currently based in Christchurch but with strong connections through out New Zealand and regular roving visits to Australia, Studio Home strives to produce fresh material that will keep new and existing readers happy, satisfied and inspired!

 STUDIO HOME X FUJIFILM NZ

 We love nothing more than taking our own pics to go with our interviews, collaborations and social media (and have had a very public process of learning! ) It allows us to offer you a better, more candid level of connection (much like what we feel as we sit one on one with our subjects!)

 Fujifilm NZ are very much into helping “everday picture takers” get the best results too so we are very happy to have struck up a terrific partnership with them kicking off in June 2015.